DigiNode-Tools/diginode-tools/README.md

 - New: DigiNode Setup - Add option to delete the ~/.jsipfs folder when uninstalling DigiAsset Node
 - New: Status Monitor - DigiByte 'starting up' messages are now in yellow to indicate a temporary issue
 - New: Status Monitor - Improve detection of when DigiNode internet connection is online/offline
+- New: Status Monitor - Improve startup messaging.
+It now displays each step that is being processed when running though the status loop for the first time.
+It shows that it is actually doing something, rather than having the user stare at a frozen screen.

 DigiNode Tools v0.5.6 - 2022-08-01
 - New: Status Monitor now quits automatically after one hour by default